“Learning and growing together”

 We recognise the importance of communication for all our pupils and we endeavour to give all our pupils a way to communicate.
 This is outlined in our “Communication Commitment”.
 We ensure all our pupils are given opportunities to make choices about the things that they believe are important.
 We value each child’s communication whatever the method.

-We have an extremely active School Council, the members of this are elected by the pupils every year and we have regular meetings and influence many aspects of school improvement.
+We have an active School Council, the members of this are elected by the pupils every year and we have regular meetings and influence many aspects of school improvement.

 Rule of law